 Roughly a 2.5-hour drive from Chicago.
 Check out their tubing hill, as well as beginner to expert runs, and two terrain parks.
-Children 7 and younger ski free.
-Lift tickets – $36 (weekdays), $46 (Saturdays/holidays) and $44 (Sundays).
-Rentals start at $13 for juniors, $18 for adults, and these vary greatly by time of day, and day of the week.
-Lessons for kids and adults are also available.
+Lift tickets for ages 7–12 years old are $43 on weekdays, and $50 on weekends.
+Children 6 and younger ski free with a paying adult ticket.
+Adult lift tickets are $48 (weekdays), $60 (weekends/holidays).
+Discounts for twilight hours.
+Equipment rentals and lessons for kids and adults are also available.
 Tubing rates and guidelines are on the website, along with additional information for this hill.

 Boyne Mountain Resort